 Hunting and Culling Seals

-Today seals are still hunted commercially by six countries: Greenland, Iceland, Norway, Canada, Russia and Namibia (which is the only Southern Hemisphere country which hunts seals).
+Today seals are still hunted commercially by six nations: Greenland, Iceland, Norway, Canada, Russia and Namibia (which is the only Southern Hemisphere country which hunts seals).

-Seals have many uses to humans.
+Seals have many uses for humans.
 Their flesh can be eaten although it only has a market in isolated coastal communities around the world where it has been consumed for generations.
 The skin can be used to make boots, clothes and waterproof material, while the blubber can also be used to make oil supplements similar to cod liver oil tablets.
-Generations ago the oil was also used to make lamp oil.
+In the past the oil from seals was also used to make lamp oil.

 Today no mainstream supermarkets sell seal meat and major fashion brands do not use seal fur due to the ethical issues and negative reaction from consumers.
 In both Britain, the USA and Canada there are often plans put forward for a general seal cull in order to protect fish stocks.
-While this may seem logical there is little scientific evidence to back up the claim that less seals means more fish (as other fish predators such as birds, whales, dolphins and other fish would simply eat more) and campaigners have claimed that plans to cull seals in Canada to protect fish stocks are ineffective, cruel and pointless and there is no evidence to suggest fish stocks will increase as a result.
+While this may seem logical there is little scientific evidence to back up the claim that fewer seals mean more fish (as other fish predators such as birds, whales, dolphins and other fish would simply eat more) and campaigners have claimed that plans to cull seals in Canada to protect fish stocks are ineffective, cruel and pointless.

 Campaigns Against the Hunting of Seals

-The hunting of seals is highly controversial with a number of environmental and conservation campaign groups placing a great deal of resources into campaigning against this practice.
-These groups highlight the fact that there is no need for most nations to hunt seals for food, question the ethics of killing intelligent and sentient mammals and also question the scientific basis for claims that seal numbers are healthy and will not be impacted by hunting these species.
+The hunting of seals is highly controversial with a number of environmental and conservation campaign groups strongly campaigning against this practice.
+These groups highlight the fact that there is no need for most nations to hunt seals for food, raise concerns the ethics of killing intelligent and sentient mammals and also question the scientific basis for claims that seal numbers are healthy and will not be impacted by hunting these species.
 The Canadian harp seal (Pagophilus groenlandicus) hunt comes in for particular criticism with charities such as Sea Shepherd producing detailed reports on why they believe the Canadian seal hunt is unacceptable and should be stopped.